JoaoVCMiranda/quisp-wiki/FAQ.md

 * Q: Wow, OMNeT++ runs!!!
 Exciting! ...now what?

-- A: See [the basic installation notes](INSTALL.md) if you haven't, which will show you how to add QuISP into OMNeT++, and run your first QuISP sims.
-At the bottom of that you will find links to further build instructions, or you can skip straight to the [running demos](running-demos.md) if you've already gotten QuISP installed.
+- A: See [the basic installation notes](/sfc-aqua/quisp/wiki#2-build-quisp-and-run-a-simulation) if you haven't, which will show you how to add QuISP into OMNeT++, and run your first QuISP sims.
+At the bottom of that you will find links to further build instructions, or you can skip straight to the [running demos](/sfc-aqua/quisp/wiki/Running-Basic-QuISP-Demos) if you've already gotten QuISP installed.

 * Q: Okay, I got the basic first QuISP demo running.
 What the heck are these .ini and .ned files, and how do I create my own?

 - A: Yup...
 See, of course, [the OMNeT++ documentation](https://doc.omnetpp.org/omnetpp/manual/).
-There is a _very_ brief description at the [running demos](running-demos.md) doc.
+  There is a _very_ brief description at the [running demos](/sfc-aqua/quisp/wiki/Running-Basic-QuISP-Demos) doc.

-* Q: There are a bunch of parameters in the .ini file that aren't described in the OMNeT++ documentation.
+* Q: There are a bunch of parameters in the .ini file that isn't described in the OMNeT++ documentation.
 What are they?

 - A: Probably, you're looking at the quantum-specific parameters.
   At the moment, the best source of information on them is [Takaaki